 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

 Both countries apply the credit method for the elimination of double taxation.
-A provision is also included for a tax sparing credit for tax that would otherwise be payable but has been reduced or waived in a Contracting State under its legal provisions for tax incentives.
+A provision is also included for a tax sparing credit for tax that would otherwise be payable but has been reduced or exempted in accordance with incentives laws in a Contracting State that were in effect on the date the treaty was signed (5 April 2016).
+The tax sparing credit applies for five years beginning 1 January of the year following the treaty's entry into force.

 The treaty applies from 1 January 2023.